devspace-sh/devspace/docs/pages/chart/basics/devspace-helm-chart.md

 ---
-title: DevSpace Helm chart
+title: DevSpace Helm Chart
 ---

-Running `devspace init` will automatically add the DevSpace Helm chart to the folder `chart/` within your project.
+Running `devspace init` will automatically add the DevSpace Helm Chart to the folder `chart/` within your project.
 This chart is highly customizable and provides very powerful features out-of-the-box (e.g. horizontal auto-scaling).

 ## Configure the DevSpace Helm Chart